KeyboardKit/KeyboardKit/Readmes/Input-Sets.md

 A *keyboard layout* is the total number of actions that make up the complete keyboard.

-A keyboard layout can thus be constructed with an input set and additional surrounding actions.
+A keyboard layout can thus be constructed with an input set and additional surrounding actions, but doesn't have to

 ## Locale-specific input sets